interaction-lab/OpenHMI/Skin/Basic Skin (no sewing).md

 # How to make a simple fabric skin out of a baby onesie (no sewing)

-A baby onesie can be used as a quick and easy fabric Blossom skin that requires no sewing.
+A baby onesie can be used as a quick and easy fabric skin that requires no sewing.
 Just turn the onesie backwards and upside-down and fasten the snaps between the robot's ears.

 <p align = "center">
 <img src = "/Skin/images/onesie_skin.png" width="600">